IntelCompH2020/WP3-KPI-calculator/README.md

 Alternatively, you can execute it within a Docker container.

+**Important:** A copy of the OpenAIRE Research Graph should be available for the script execution.

 # Commands to Build and Run the Docker Container

 ## Creating a Docker Image